Bottomline-CFRM/datadog/README.md

 ## Overview

-The Mainframe Record and Replay solution has the capability of monitoring 3270/5250 Users noninvasivily via network traffic .The integration comes pre-built with fully customizable dashboards that bring the most crucial information on user activity and system performance to the surface.
+Bottomline's Mainframe Record and Replay is a non-invasive solution that allows you to monitor 3270/5250 users via network traffic.
+Bottomline helps monitor users and systems in advanced ways with industry-leading fraud and financial crime solutions.

+After purchasing a license to Bottomline from the Datadog Marketplace, you can monitor the following information with our out-of-the-box [integration][3]:

-### Monitors
+### Monitoring Capabilities

-1. Mainframe Users: Record and Replay the users session and log information about what the user did in the session.
+- Mainframe Users: Record, replay the user session, and log information about what the user did in the session.
-2. Mainframe: User Response Time
-3. Mainframe: Resource Response Time
+- Mainframe: User Response Time, Resource Response Time

-### Dashboards

-1. Bottomline Record and Replay Overview

-### On-Premise Pricing
+### Pricing
-##### *Bottomline Volume pricing is only available upon request through a private offer*
+**Bottomline Volume pricing is only available upon request through a private offer**.

+#### Discounted Pricing

 | Units | Discount % | Cost/Unit |
 |---|---|---|
 | 1 - 1000 | 0% | $4.68 |